Fitness Model Dolly Castro Spills Out Of A Plunging Romper That Can Barely Contain Her Busty Backside

 Buenos días chicos,????
 Here is one of my favorite hidden secrets for when I am in a rush and I refuse to skip a meal.
 It’s two of my favorite beverages mixed into one, @1stphorm Level-1 “Caramel Latte High Protein Coffee” ☕️.
 Level-1 is a great meal replacement shake, so by adding it to my coffee I not only gain energy, but I also get to put my body into a fat burning state which also helps my body get lean muscle mass. ????????
 Here’s the simple recipe for you to try! • 8 oz brewed or iced coffee • 1 scoop Caramel Latte Protein Powder Directions: • Brew coffee according to directions • Allow hot coffee to cool until warm, then mix protein powder into coffee until smooth & enjoy ???? ????
 Tips: Protein powder can be added directly to iced coffee; if you prefer to not let coffee cool, dissolve protein powder into water or low-fat milk and then add to hot coffee.
 (Adding protein powder to hot coffee will cause protein powder to clump.)
 Macros: Prep Time: 3 Minutes | Servings: 1 | Approx. cost per serving: $1.67 | Nutrition: 150 calories, 3 grams Fat, 24 grams Protein and 5 grams Carbohydrates

-In the caption, the fitness guru recommends that her followers never miss a meal and if they are in a hurry, to just whip up a Level-1 Caramel Latte High Protein Coffee shake from nutrition brand 1st Phorm.
-The model provides directions on how to make the drink and adds that she enjoys the drink because it puts the body into a fat burning state which also helps with lean muscle mass gain.
+In the caption, the fitness guru recommended that her followers never miss a meal and suggested that they can whip up a Level-1 Caramel Latte High Protein Coffee shake from nutrition brand 1st Phorm.
+The model provided directions on how to make the drink, and added that she enjoys it because it puts the body into a fat burning state, which also helps with lean muscle mass gain.